-The Headteacher, on behalf of the Trust Board, will ensure that appropriate high-quality training on all aspects of behaviour management is provided to support the implementation of this protocol.
+The Headteacher, on behalf of the Trust Board, will ensure that appropriate high-quality training in all aspects of behaviour management is provided to support the implementation of this protocol.
+This will include training delivered to all new staff by the Assistant Headteacher throughout their Induction Year.
+The Beckfoot Positive Learning Strategy posters are displayed throughout the building ensuring our expectations are high profile and are at the centre of our work.